juandh382/video-chat/README.md

 ## For rtcProps you must set the following properties:

-appId: The App ID of your Agora account.\
+appId: The App ID of your Agora project.\
-channel: The channel name for the AgoraRTC session.\
+channel: The channel name for the AgoraRTC session. qeue_id + timestamp when the call start .\
 token: The token for authentication.\
-uid: The user ID for this client.\
+uid: The user ID for this client - we get this id from gateway/user/getAllPublicUsers login is the email and id is the id .\

 ## For callbacks you must set the following properties: